 On July 11, 2018, the Ondas Networks board of directors, by written consent, approved certain changes to the outstanding convertible promissory notes.
-The action approved changes to the Group 2 Notes to match the Group 1 Notes and authorized the issuance of a Security Holder Consent Agreement wherein each Group 2 Note holder would agree to the change.
+The action approved changes to the Group 2 Notes to match the Group 1 Notes and authorized the issuance of a Security Holder Consent Agreement wherein each holder of a Group 2 Note would agree to the change.
 The changes modified the conversion option for the Group 2 Notes which resulted in a loss on extinguishment of debt in the amount of \$44,348 and caused the derivative liability related to the Group 2 Notes to cease to exist and be classified as additional paid in capital at its fair value on July 11, 2018 in the amount of \$1,141,995.

-On September 28, 2018, in conjunction with the Merger Agreement discussed in NOTE 1, the Group 1 Note noteholders and all but one Group 2 Note noteholders converted their outstanding convertible promissory notes into an aggregate of 2,017,416 Company Shares.
-At both March 31, 2019 and December 31, 2018, the total outstanding balance of the remaining convertible promissory note (the "Note") was \$300,000.
-The maturity date of the Note is based on the payment of 0.6% of quarterly gross revenue until 1.5 times the amount of the Note is paid,
+On September 28, 2018, in conjunction with the Merger Agreement discussed in NOTE 1, the holders of Group 1 Notes and all but one holder of Group 2 Notes converted their outstanding convertible promissory notes into an aggregate of 2,017,416 Company Shares.
+At both June 30, 2019 and December 31, 2018, the total outstanding balance of the remaining convertible promissory note (the "Note") was \$300,000.
+The maturity date of the Note is based on the payment of 0.6% of quarterly gross revenue until 1.5 times the amount of the Note is paid.